Loopring/protocols/DESIGN.md

 An operator can choose to unregister itself at any time by calling `unregisterOperator`.
 To make sure the operator doesn't have any unproven blocks left an operator can only withdraw the amount he staked after a safe period of time (currently 1 day) by calling `withdrawOperatorStake`.

-## Restrictions
+### Restrictions

 The operator needs all the order data to generate the proof.
-To allow orders to be matched by any criteria by a DEX we need an extra mechanism so operators cannot freely match orders and/or rings if needed.
+To allow orders to be matched by any criteria by a ringmatcher we need an extra mechanism so operators cannot freely match orders and/or rings if needed.

-### Restrict order matching
+#### Restrict order matching

 We use **dual-authoring** here.
 Orders can only be matched in rings signed by the wallet (or anyone having the necessary keys).

-### Restrict sequence of ring settlements
+#### Restrict sequence of ring settlements

 We need a way to limit how an operator can insert rings in a proof otherwise an operator can settle rings in any order messing up the real sequence the settlements happened in the DEX.
 We also need to ensure that the ring can only be used a single time by the operator.

 We use a **nonce** here.
 The nonce of the ringmatcher account paying the operator is used.
 The ring signed by the ringmatcher contains a nonce.
-The nonce in the next ring that is settled needs to be the nonce of the previous ring that was settled incremented by 1.
-A ringmatcher can have multiple accounts (e.g. an account per trading pair) to have more control how rings can be processed by the operator.
+The nonce in the next ring that is settled for this ringmatcher needs to be the nonce of the previous ring that was settled incremented by 1.
+A ringmatcher can have multiple accounts to have more control how rings can be processed by the operator (e.g. an account per trading pair).

 Note that doing an offchain withdraw also increments the nonce value.
 A ringmatcher thus may want to limit himself to onchain withdrawals so the nonce value of the account remains the same.

-### Only allow cancels/offchain withdrawal requests to be used once by an operator
+#### Only allow cancels/offchain withdrawal requests to be used once by an operator

 The **nonce** of the account is increased by 1 for these operations.

-## Fee
+### Fee

 The fee paid to the operator is completely independent of the fee paid by the orders.
 Just like in protocol 2 the ringmatchers pays a fee in ETH to the ethereum miners, the ringmatcher now pays a fee to the operator. **Any token can be used to pay the fee.**

-# Circuit permutations
+## Circuit permutations

 A circuit always does the same.
 There's no way to do dynamic loops.
 Let's take the rings settlement circuit as an example:
 - The circuit always settles a fixed number of rings